RyanGA09/books-to-scrape-scraping-beautifulsoup-v1/README.md

-# Books To Scrape - Scraping: Basic Version (V1)
+# Books to Scrape - Scraping: Basic Version (V1)

 This is a simple Python script to scrape book data from [Books to Scrape](https://books.toscrape.com/), a website that provides a collection of books.
-The scraper collects details about the books, including itles, prices, ratings, availability, and cover image URLs.
+The scraper collects details about the books, including titles, prices, ratings, availability, and cover image URLs.
 It stores the data into a CSV file.

 ## Features

-- Scrapes book title, price, availability, rating, and image URL from the site [Books to Scrape](https://books.toscrape.com/).
+- Scrapes book, such as titles, prices, ratings, availability, and cover image URLs from the site [Books to Scrape](https://books.toscrape.com/).
 - Supports scraping multiple pages.
 - Saves the scraped data to a CSV file.